Jashan-randhawa/Library_Managment_System/README.md

 The two most common causes:

-**Missing `JWT_SECRET` on Render**
+**Missing `JWT_SECRET`**
 The login controller throws if this is not set.
-Verify it exists in Render → Environment.
+Verify it exists in your hosting platform's environment settings.

 **Missing or incorrect `MONGODB_URI`**
 If MongoDB can't connect, all DB queries throw and return 500.
-Check the Render logs for `MongoDB connection error`.
+Check the server logs for `MongoDB connection error`.

-To verify: hit `https://libraryos-backend.onrender.com/api/health` — if this returns `200`, the server is up.
+To verify: hit `https://your-backend/api/health` — if this returns `200`, the server is up.
 If login still fails, it's an env var issue.

 ---

 ### CORS error in the browser

-Make sure `FRONTEND_URL` on Render exactly matches your Vercel URL including `https://` and without a trailing slash.
+Make sure `FRONTEND_URL` exactly matches your Vercel URL including `https://` and without a trailing slash.

 ```
 FRONTEND_URL=https://your-app.vercel.app   ✅